trizin/NFT-Marketplace-on-Avalanche/README.md

 We will need to store a few variables.

-- `endBlock` is the end block of the auction.
-The auction will end if the current block is equal or greater than the `endBlock`.
+- `endTime` is the end timestamp of the auction.
+The auction will end if the current timestamp is equal or greater than the `endTime`.
-- `startBlock` is the block number that marks the start of the auction.
+- `startTime` is the timestamp that marks the start of the auction.
 - `maxBid` the amount of max bid.
 - `maxBidder` is the address of the max bidder.
 - `creator` is the address of the auction creator.